Skip to main content

 • Pre-surgical testing is the best way to minimize anesthetic risks and ensure good surgical outcomes.
 Pre-anesthetic testing consists of, at minimum, a full physical examination and may include complete blood count (CBC), serum biochemistry, urinalysis, radiographs, EKG, or more advanced testing.
 The results of pre-surgical testing are used to formulate the safest anesthetic plan for your pet.

-• Having your pet properly prepared for a blood test helps to ensure that the results are as accurate and reliable as possible.
-Preparation for these two types of tests is slightly different.
+• Preparing your pet for a blood test helps to ensure that the results are as accurate and reliable as possible.
+Preparation for routine and special blood tests is slightly different.
 Your veterinarian will give you specific instructions before your appointment.
 It is important that you follow these instructions exactly to ensure accurate test results.

 • The American Animal Hospital Association and American Veterinary Medical Association have established guidelines to standardize preventive health care for cats, helping them to live longer, healthier lives.
 This handout provides an overview of the recommendations within these guidelines and why they are so important.